 I was a broke college student at the time, so it was the first time I had ever made money in my life.
 To have that all diminished where you lose your entire revenue stream, and to add insult to injury the whole stolen identity all hurt.

 I made it out alive and the stolen identity thing got resolved, though it took a lot of time.
 The biggest thing was diversifying my business and starting all over, using different vendors and manufacturers.

 By the time we were done, our business was stronger than it was before as we weren’t relying on one manufacturer anymore.

 That’s the big lesson I learned at a young age and why I preach to my clients to always diversify.

-Figure out if you’re actually committed to your business.
-I’ve talked to a lot of people that say they’re committed, but they’re not.
+Figure out if you’re committed to your business.
+I’ve talked to a lot of people who say they’re committed, but they’re not.
 Are you willing to work 40, 50, 60, 70, or 80 hours a week on your business?

-Are you willing to sacrifice time with friends, family, girlfriends or boyfriends and are you actually willing to make that commitment?
-Especially if you’re getting into e-commerce?
+Are you willing to sacrifice time with friends, family, girlfriends, or boyfriends and are you willing to make that commitment?
+Especially if you’re getting into e-commerce.

-Can you sacrifice yourself for busy season?
-Are you going to do whatever it takes to make the income at the end of the year that you need to invest into the company?
+Can you sacrifice yourself for the busy season?
+Are you going to do whatever it takes to make the income at the end of the year that you need to invest in the company?

 My unique selling points are two things.